ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 ## Motivation

-Networking is part of the MVP for the `onmetal` stack.
-From a user's perspective, it should be possible to

-* Have `Machine`s communicate with each other.
-* Have `Machine`s communicate with the internet.
-* Have the internet communicate with a `Machine` (exposure).
-* Orchestrate the traffic between the machines (i.e. security groups / policies).
+Without networking, any machine / process running inside a datacenter cannot interact / affect the outside world.
+Networking is a crucial component that has to be implemented for onmetal to have business value.
+In a full-fledged state, networking also enables security to the outside world and within a datacenter itself.

+The basic use case we want to implement with onmetal is a machine that can access the internet and can be reached from the internet.

 ### Goals

-* Augment the `Machine` type with networking-relevant definitions.
-* Define types for managing networks.
+* Define APIs for managing isolated networks.
+* Define APIs for managing splitting the isolated networks (subnetting).
-* Define types for managing public prefixes.
+* Define APIs for assigning / routing public IPs / prefixes to members of a network / subnet.
+* Adapt the `compute.Machine` type to integrate with the network API.
-* Extension points for security concepts to be implemented in the future
+* It should be possible to extend the API in the future to achieve the following (listed by decreasing priority):
+  * Communication within a subnet (plus security concepts)
+  * Subnet-to-subnet communication (plus security concepts)
+  * Isolated network-to-network communication (plus security concepts)
+  * Cross-region isolated network-to-network communicaction (plus security concepts)

 ### Non-Goals

-* Define Load Balancer APIs (L4 upcoming soon after this draft, L7 only later)
+* Define Load Balancer APIs (L4 sooner in the future, L7 later)

-* Define security policies for

-  * Internet connections

-  * Machine-to-machine connections

-  * Machine-to-other-network connections

-* Define multi-region interconnection

-* Define multi-network interconnection (upcoming, but not in initial scope)

-* Define multi-namespace interconnection (upcoming, but not in initial scope)
+* Implement any of the future API extensions listed above

-* Allow user-owned public IP pools
+* Allow a user to bring own public IP prefixes
 * Feature-creep beyond a simplistic MVP

 ## Proposal

-By default, we assume machines can reach the internet.
-We will limit this via policies in the future.
-For the first iteration however, this is out of scope.

-As part of machine isolation, users should be able to define networks.
-Machines can be part of a network by having a network interface & internal prefixes allocated in it.

-A machine can be exposed to the public internet by associating a public prefix with an internal target (for this scope, we choose a machine as target).

-Let's break this down:

 ### `Network` type

+The `Network` type defines a private `Network`.
+Private meaning that it is isolated from the public internet and communication within it can be freely managed.
+Traffic can be allowed or disallowed.
 For defining a network, a new namespaced `Network` type will be introduced.
-A `Network` has a `prefix` of which members can allocate their own prefixes / IPs.
+A `Network` has a `prefix` that define its boundaries.

+Once a `Network` is up and ready, the prefixes available for allocation are reported in its `status` as well as a condition indicating its availability / health.

 Example manifest: